wp-plugins/microblog-poster/readme.txt

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")

-It's most likely the same as for twitter, you will need some more effort in order to post updates through their Api.
+It's most likely the same as for Twitter, you'll need some more effort in order to post updates through their API.

-    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
+    1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
-    For App type, choose 'Third-party web site integration'.
+    For App Type, choose 'Third-party web site integration'.
-    For App website you can put http://localhost
+    For App Website you can put http://localhost

     2. Once you're back on 'My Plurk Apps' Page, click the edit button and get your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'Test Console' button.
+    On 'My Plurk Apps' page this time click on 'Test console' button.

     4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization url', you will be redirected to a new page and you will have to grant the permission in order to get your Verification Code.
+    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.

     5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on